CodePothunter/COMP5211_Project/cse_lab_machine.md

 About the deparment computing resoruces, please refer to [for PG](https://cssystem.cse.ust.hk/UGuides/PG/hkust_only/intro.html) or [for UG](https://cssystem.cse.ust.hk/UGuides/UG/hkust_only/intro.html).

-We have deployed the BERT server on the CSD machine, you can login to `csl2wkxx` (xx is a number):
+We have deployed the BERT server on the CSD machine, you can login to `csl2wkxx` (xx is a number), e.g.,

 ```bash
 ssh yourID@csl2wk53.cse.ust.hk